New to Telerik Document ProcessingStart a free 30-day trial

 }

-To draw lines, you can use the LineSegment class.
-Here is an example of how to draw a triangle:
+To draw lines, use the LineSegment class.
+The following example draws a triangle:

 csharp